tech4me/llm-api-perf-bench/README.md

 1. Provide objective performance metrics for comparing LLM API providers
 2. Enable personalized benchmarking with users' own API keys and custom prompts
 3. Visualize performance data in an intuitive and actionable format
-4. Store historical benchmark results for tracking provider change over time
+4. Store historical benchmark results for tracking provider changes over time
 5. Create a secure environment where users can safely manage their API keys

 By integrating these capabilities into a cohesive platform, users can make data-driven decisions about which LLM providers best suit their specific needs based on actual performance measurements rather than marketing claims.